Octachron/olivine/README.md

 Olivine is a binding generator for Vulkan and OCaml.
 It generates OCaml code from the xml specification of the Vulkan API and a modest amount of a priori knowledge.
-The bindings themselves use the Ocaml Ctype library.
+The bindings themselves use the OCaml Ctype library.

 Olivine aims to generate thin but well-typed bindings.

-Currently, the generated bindings covers all vulkan api except for the WSL extensions (i.e. the interface with the various windows systems) due to a lack of OCaml libraries covering the corresponding window systems.
+Currently, the generated bindings covers all Vulkan APIs except for the WSL extensions (i.e. the interface with the various windows systems) due to a lack of OCaml libraries covering the corresponding window systems.